 Paris is increasingly becoming a “15-minute city,” meaning everything you need is within a short walk.
 The best way to see these hidden spots is by using the Vélib’ Métropole bike-share system.
 It’s cheaper than the Metro and lets you discover the small alleys between these famous neighborhoods that most people miss from underground.

-More city trips
+More city

 Valentine's Day in Europe: Verona & The Most Romantic Cities